-Stage 1: Introduce the Task and the Guiding Question (50 minutes)
+Stage 1: Introduce the Task and the Guiding Question (35 minutes)

 - 1. Ask the students to sit in six groups, with three or four students in each group. - 2.
 Ask students to clear off their desks except for a pencil (and their Student Workbook for Argument-Driven Inquiry in Third-Grade Science if they have one). - 3.
-Pass out an Investigation Handout to each student (or ask students to turn to Investigation Log 14 in their workbook). - 4.
+Pass out an Investigation Handout to each student (or ask students to turn to Investigation Log 6 in their workbook). - 4.
 Read the first paragraph of the "Introduction" aloud to the class.
 Ask the students to follow along as you read. - 5.
-Show students how to use the grid lines to identify the latitude (the distance north or south from the equator) and longitude (the distance east or west of the prime meridian, which is an imaginary line running from north to south through Greenwich, England) of one of the cities on the map. - 6.
-Tell students to find the latitude and longitude of the remaining cities on the map and then record their observations and questions about the cities in the "NOTICED/WONDER" chart in the "Introduction" section of their Investigation Handout (or the investigation log in their workbook). - 7.
-Give the students 10 minutes to find the latitude and longitude of the remaining cities and record their observations and questions. - 8.
-After the students have recorded their observations and questions, ask students to share what they noticed about the cities. - 9.
-Ask students to share what questions they have about the cities.

-- 10. Tell the students, "Some of your questions might be answered by reading the rest of the 'Introduction."" - 11.
-Ask the students to read the rest of the "Introduction" on their own or ask them to follow along as you read aloud. - 12.
-Once the students have read the rest of the "Introduction," ask them to fill out the "KNOW/NEED" chart on their Investigation Handout (or in their investigation log) as a group. - 13.
+Show the video "Musk Ox vs. Wolves / National Geographic" (available at www.youtube.com/watch?v=pb6Rke7jiTc). - 6.
+Tell students to record their observations and questions about the video in the "OBSERVED/WONDER" chart in the "Introduction" section of their Investigation Handout (or the investigation log in their workbook). - 7.
+Ask students to share what they observed as they watched the video. - 8.
+Ask students to share what questions they have about what they observed as they watched the video. - 9.
+Tell the students, "Some of your questions might be answered by reading the rest of the 'Introduction."" - 10.
+Ask the students to read the rest of the "Introduction" on their own or ask them to follow along as you read aloud. - 11.
+Once the students have read the rest of the "Introduction," ask them to fill out the "KNOW/NEED" chart on their Investigation Handout (or in their investigation log) as a group. - 12.
 Ask students to share what they learned from the reading.
-Add these ideas to a class "know / need to figure out" chart. - 14.
+Add these ideas to a class "know / need to figure out" chart. - 13.
 Ask students to share what they think they will need to figure out based on what they read.
-Add these ideas to the class "know / need to figure out" chart. - 15.
+Add these ideas to the class "know / need to figure out" chart. - 14.
 Tell the students, "It looks like we have something to figure out.
-Let's see what we will need to do during our investigation." - 16.
-Read the task and the guiding question aloud. - 17.
-Tell the students, "You will be able to use a website called World Weather and Climate Information during your investigation." - 18.
-Show the students how to use the website by projecting it on the board or on a screen and demonstrating how to select a country and a city in that country and then find the data they need. - 19.
-Remind students of the safety rules and precautions for this investigation.
+Let's see what we will need to do during our investigation." - 15.
+Read the task and the guiding question aloud. - 16.
+Tell the students, "I have lots of videos that you can use." - 17.
+Introduce the students to the videos available for them to use during the investigation by showing them how to access them on the computers or tablets.

-Stage 2: Design a Method and Collect Data (60 minutes)
+Stage 2: Design a Method and Collect Data (70 minutes)